ronpang/WizFi360-cpy/README.md

 1. secret.py (from examples) -> Please modified the information to allow WizFi360 to connect your personal AP and adafruit IO.
 2. Example codes

+## 🤖 Setup
-### How to install circuit Python into WizFi360-EVB-PICO (same method as adding to Raspberry Pi Pico)
+### Step 1: How to install circuit Python into WizFi360-EVB-PICO (same method as adding to Raspberry Pi Pico)
 🟥Youtube: [Linux install method][link-linux install]

 🟥Youtube: [Window install method][link-window install]

-## 🤖 Setup
-### Step 1: Modified your secret.py and put the file inside the Pico flash
+### Step 2: Modified your secret.py and put the file inside the Pico flash
 It is used for saving your AP information and Adafruit IO information to allow WizFi360 to connect.
 ```python
 secrets = {